A Tale of Two Cities (musical): Act 1

 The next day Darnay asks Lucie to marry him and she accepts (Now at Last).
 Sydney arrives and Lucie gives him his gift - a scarf.
 Unaware that he would be receiving one, Sydney tells Lucie to close her eyes and kisses her.
 Shocked, she informs him that Mr. Darnay has asked her hand in marriage.
 Upset - and embarrassed — Sydney leaves and reflects on the life he now cannot attain, and on the marriage and life of Darnay and Lucie together (If Dreams Came True).

 The action then switches over to France, where the king is expected to drive his carriage past Defarge's wine shop.
 Many children are very excited however near the road.
 One, the son of a man named Gaspard, is killed when the Marquis St. Evremonde's carriage passes.
 Madame Defarge, who was unaware of what the children were waiting for, expresses disgust for the death the Marquis has caused and urges Gaspard to murder him (Out of Sight Out of Mind).
 Gaspard later follows the Marquis to his chateau and does so.

 Darnay receives a letter from Gabelle, a former house servant in France, and agrees to defend him in the courts and leaves (Gabelle's Letter/I Always knew).
-Stryver and Sydney visit the Manet household one evening and Stryver tells of the killings and other developments there.
+Stryver and Sydney visit the Manette household one evening and Stryver tells of the killings and other developments there.
 During their visit, Sydney agrees to help put Little Lucie to bed (Now I Lay Me Down To Sleep).
 Meanwhile, a funeral is being held for Gaspard's son (Little One).
 At the funeral, officers come to arrest Gaspard for murder, but Ernest Defarge tells him to remain and the revolution begins (Until Tomorrow) Darnay is arrested when it is revealed that he is the Marquis' nephew.
 Lucie is devastated and turns to Sydney for guidance as Darnay left without explanation or revealing his true identity.